isb-cgc/readthedocs/docs/source/sections/PanCancer-Atlas-Mirror.rst

 #################

-Let's start with a few simple examples to get some practice using BigQuery, and to explore some of the available fields in these PanCan Atlas tables.
+Let's start with a few simple examples to get some practice using BigQuery, and to explore some of the available fields in these PanCancer Atlas tables.

 Note that all of these examples are in "Standard SQL", so make sure that you have that enabled.
 (See instructions above regarding un-checking the "Legacy SQL" box in the BigQuery web UI.)